At a glance

 Since 2022, authors aiming at a public peer review of their manuscript for a possible acceptance and publication in EGU's topical journals have been enabled to decide whether their manuscript preprint is posted on EGUsphere with a co-listing in the journal's online library or still on the journal's discussion forum.
 For some journals, EGUsphere preprints are the only option.
 Similar as for the discussion forums, preprints on EGUsphere are open for community comments, author comments, and, as parts of peer review, for comments from referees and editors.
 After public discussion, peer-review completion and possible publication of a journal article takes place in the selected EGU topical journal.
 The EGUsphere preprint will remain on EGUsphere, in case of final journal publication also together with a link from the EGUsphere preprint to the journal's final article.
 EGUsphere preprints are distributed under the Creative Commons Attribution 4.0 License (CC BY 4.0).
 The review criteria, subject areas, manuscript types, and editors are applied as specified by the respective journal.
 Please study the corresponding EGU journal's website for details.

 Preprints not (immediately) targeting journal publication

 EGU provides the opportunity for geoscientists to post preprints on EGUsphere not targeting (immediate) publication in an EGU journal.
 Such preprints are screened by EGU preprint moderators before public posting to ensure that the content meets basic standards of scientific quality, adheres to conventional standards of civil discourse and common decency, and is neither unlawful nor abusive.
-The preprints are distributed under the Creative Commons Attribution 4.0 License (CC BY 4.0) and are open to comments by the community (CC) and the authors (AC) for 5 years, and allow preprint updates by the authors.
+The preprints are distributed under the Creative Commons Attribution 4.0 License (CC BY 4.0), are open to comments by the community (CC) and the authors (AC) for 5 years, and allow preprint updates by the authors.
 Submission to an EGU journal is still possible during or after this public discussion.
 In that case, a journal editor decides about the eligibility of the preprint to undergo an extended discussion with nominated referees and a subsequent peer-review completion with possible journal publication.
 The EGUsphere preprint remains on EGUsphere, with or without journal publication.